What is the Elephant Gathering?

 Why does the Gathering happen?

-With the drought, the available water resources in the area dry up, limiting the available water for the large number of wild elephants who live here.
-A fully grown elephant usually would require about 100 litres of water per day so accessibility to a good source of water is vital to the elephant’s survival.
-What makes this event so special is the fact that over 300 wild elephants from different herds congregate in the same spot (a space measuring a mere four square kilometres) at the same time every year.
+As the available water resources in the area dry up for the large number of wild elephants who live nearby, they naturally converge on an available water supply.
+A fully grown elephant usually requires about 100 litres of water per day, so access to water is vital to the elephant’s survival.
+What makes this annual event so special is the fact that over 300 wild elephants from different herds congregate in the same spot (a space measuring a mere four square kilometres) at the same time every year.
 Asian elephants are renowned as highly social animals and the reservoir or tank meetings demonstrate their complex group dynamics in action.

 The Park is located in the heart of the cultural triangle, close to the world heritage site of Sigiriya in the ‘dry zone’ region of north-central Sri Lanka.
 The area has a range of excellent hotels to stay in, although you might want to consider something a bit more unusual and wild like Back of Beyond Pidarungula.
 Wildlife enthusiasts might want to consider tailoring their trip around this magical event, whilst for the more casual traveller, the gathering can be a very pleasant and fortuitous surprise.
 Talk to our consultants about including the ‘gathering’ in your holiday in Sri Lanka.

 I will never forget the first time I witnessed the event – it’s a sensational sight that will forever remain with me.
 Of all Sri Lanka’s breathtaking natural wonders, the gathering ranks right up there at the top.

 If you would like to know about Experience Travel Group’s boutique, tailor-made holidays, please download our complimentary guide to Sri Lanka.